Romeo and Juliet (Tchaikovsky): Tense relationship

 Balakirev suggested Tchaikovsky write a piece based on William Shakespeare's Romeo and Juliet.
 Tchaikovsky was having difficulties writing an opera entitled Undine, which he would eventually destroy.
 Though he complained, "I'm completely burned out," Balakirev persisted, as was his manner.
 Balakirev wrote suggestions about the structure of Romeo and Juliet, giving details of the type of music required in each section, and even opinions on which keys to use.

-Balakirev had suggested his own overture King Lear as a model for Romeo—a prudent move, since he had seen Tchaikovsky's weakness in writing in an unstructured musical form in Fatum.
+Tchaikovsky grew to love the play and wrote in a letter to Nadezhda von Meck "Do you not think that this great work of the arch-genius is well adapted to inspire a musician?"
+Additionally, he wrote in a letter to his brother two days later:I want to laugh when I realize how could I not have known until now that I am somewhat destined to set that drama to music; there is nothing more suitable for my character.
+There are no kings, no marches (...)
+There is love, love, love (...)
+Romeo and Juliet change from children who relish the love into loving, suffering people caught in a tragic and hopeless situation...Balakirev had suggested his own overture King Lear as a model for Romeo—a prudent move, since he had seen Tchaikovsky's weakness in writing in an unstructured musical form in Fatum.
 King Lear is not a symphonic poem in the manner of Liszt.
 It is a tragic overture in sonata form along the line of Beethoven's overtures, relying more on the dramatic potential of sonata form rather than on a literary program.
 Thus, Balakirev had transformed King Lear into an instrumental drama and now offered it as a model to Tchaikovsky.
 While basing Romeo and Juliet on King Lear was Balakirev's suggestion, reducing the plot of the former to one central conflict and then combining it with the binary structure of sonata form was Tchaikovsky's idea.
 However, executing that plot in the music we know today came only after two radical revisions.